isovector/certainty-by-construction/src/book/4-relations.lagda.md

   REL A B ℓ = A → B → Set ℓ
 ```

-This `REL` is the type of *heterogeneous* relations, that is, relationships
+This `type:REL` is the type of *heterogeneous* relations, that is, relationships
 between two distinct sets.
 The most salient relationship of this sort is the
 usual way that functions are defined as mathematical objects---namely, as a
 relation between the input and output types.
 Thus, we can assert that `f` is a